Frequently Asked Questions:

 Moreover, you receive an unbiased report you can trust and are able to even increase the value of your property before you sell it by making the necessary repairs.

 Colorado is has the 7th highest radon levels out of all states in the U.S.

 The Surgeon General warns that radon levels above 3.9pCi/L have a high risk of causing lung cancer.
 How do you know if you and your family are in danger if you do not test?

 Each inspection company comes with various qualifications, insurances, and credentials.
 Allco Inspection Services is one of the most qualified inspection companies in the state.

-Our home inspections range from $200 up to $700 and above; as our inspections are based off square footage, the bigger the property the more expensive the inspection.
+Our home inspections range from $200 up to $700 and above; as our inspections are based off square footage, age, and location.
+Typically, the bigger the property the more expensive the inspection.
 Our inspectors look at the property from top to bottom, inside and out.
-This is why we base pricing off square footage.
+This is why we base pricing primarily off square footage.